cato-hga/Jan2015/HalfWayChallenge.md

 1. What is a class?

 A class would be the DNA or the blueprint of an object.
-An example would be that a bicycle would be an object of the class bicycles.

 2. What is an attribute?

-An attribute makes an object descriptive.
-If we had an object named bicycle I believe an attribute of that object could be wheels or color.
+Attribtutes are the characteristics of a class.

 3. What is an object?

 An instance of a class.
-If there a class of bicycles then a bicycle would be the object.